 Finding Your Kitchen Style

-We remodel a lot of kitchens at Style on a Shoestring.
+We remodel a lot of kitchens in San Diego at Tracy Lynn Studio.
 Who doesn’t want a fabulous kitchen?
 After all, it is the heart of your home – the place where everyone gathers.
 That’s why it’s important to remodel your kitchen in a way that suits your home’s style.

 That doesn’t mean boring, though.
 While transitional avoids committing too heavily to any one style, there are a zillion different cabinet doors, for example, that create character without being heavily ornate (and don’t forget: cabinets in good condition can simply be painted or restained for a fresh look!).
 Similarly, backsplashes can be colored glass, neutral tile, cork – you name it.
 Flooring, countertops, accessories – as you can see, there are many ways to decorate your kitchen without over-personalizing it.